-Then came clicker training.
+Then came Clicker Training.
 It developed out of research by behaviorist B.F.
 Skinner in the 1940s when he taught a pigeon how to bowl.
 He and his students showed that a behavior could be modified not only with rewards but by using a noise to bridge the reward to the behavior.

-Fifty years later, clicker training was brought back into the companion animal world by Karen Pryor, who had used it with marine mammals.
+Fifty years later, Clicker Training was brought back into the companion animal world by Karen Pryor, who had used it with marine mammals.
 You can’t scruff a whale, so more effective methods than punishment were developed.
-Clicker training uses positive reinforcement almost exclusively.
+Clicker Training uses positive reinforcement almost exclusively.